intel-analytics/ipex-llm/apps/friesian-server-helm/preparation/README.md

     kubectl apply -f 'create-volume-pod.yaml' -n friesian
     ```

-4. Copy resource files into the attached PV and check files' path.
+4. Copy the resource files into the attached PV and check the path of the files.

     ```bash
     # Copy files to the path mounted PV